Last updated on April 12th, 2021 at 04:02 am

 Guatemalan breakfast is simple, consisting of an egg, tortilla and fresh fruit.
 Traditional Guatemalan food for lunch lunch is often something like corn, meat, beans and chicken.

 On average for Guatemala food you pay around €10 euros per dish in a restaurant.
 If you order the dish locally you will lose around €2 to €6 and you can go even cheaper with street food in Guatemala.
-We already wrote our backpacking guide for Guatemala and our budget travel guide.
+We already wrote our backpacking guide for Guatemala, how to get from Guatemala airport to city center and our budget travel guide.

 Are you going to travel through Guatemala and want to know the best travel route?
 Then read the article: Guatemala itinerary: Best Places to Visit in Guatemala for 2 to 3 Weeks.